Aviah/one-click-django-docs/what_next.md

 2. Create a certificate signing request (CSR) with a matching key, using openssl, from the command line.
 You can save the files in `/etc/ssl`.
 Openssl asks you a few questions to create the CSR.
 The "Common Name" question is where you provide the domain.
 See your specific certificate issuer instructions about what exactly you should type here, depends on the certificate type and what you need (subdomains, for both www.exapmle.com and example.com etc).

 3. Send the CSR to the certificate issuer (usually with a web form).
-If you purchased the simplest domain validation certificate, you should recieve the certificate by mail in minutes.
+If you purchased the simplest domain validation certificate, you should receive the certificate by mail in minutes.
 You will recieve two files: your own certificate and the issuer intermediate certificates.

 4. Save the certificate files on the server, and create one file with both (`cat your_certificate >> intermidiate_certificate`).